jan904/TDC_Max10/README.md

 ### One Channel, UART
 This is exactly the same design as for the Max1000, only adapted to the Development Kit.
-Now runs on a 25MHz clock.
+Also runs on a 12 MHz clock.
 Other than that, there are no changes.

+Might happen that the reading script mixes up the bits leading to nonsense.
+In this case restart until the results look correct (coarse outputs are sequential).

 ### One Channel, Ethernet